connschi/datasciencecoursera/README.md

-# datasciencecoursera
+# Data Sceince specialization for Coursera

-My repository for data science coursera specialization
+## The Data Scientist Toolbox